jack08/static-test/source/lyft/driver-pay/index.md

 ### How Much Do Lyft Drivers Make?

 Drivers are paid for the time and distance of every ride.
 See how that adds up by using our driver earnings calculator.

+Lyft Driver Pay

+Drivers have been paid out $200+ million in tips and $68+ million in Power Driver Bonuses so far, and we’re always looking for ways to help them earn more.
+Here are the most popular ways for Lyft drivers to flexibly increase their income.

+Tips in the Lyft App

+Since day one, Lyft has made it easy for passengers to tip right from the app.
+To date, drivers have earned over $200 million in tips.

+Weekly Bonuses

+The more you drive, the more you earn.
+Lyft’s weekly Power Driver Bonus rewards drivers for hitting the road when passengers need them most.

+Instant, Flexible Pay

+Express Pay is a first-of-its-kind feature that allows drivers to cash out whenever they want, instantly.

+Referral Bonuses

+Drivers can earn extra money without even getting behind the wheel.
+If they invite a friend to drive with Lyft, we’ll say thanks with a cash bonus.

+How Much Do Lyft Drivers Make?

+Drivers are paid for the time and distance of every ride.
+See how that adds up by using our driver earnings calculator.